maneesh-sk/olx-scraper/README.md

 # OLX Scraper

 A robust and generic web scraper for OLX India built with Python and Selenium.
-This scraper can extract listings from any category on OLX with human-like behavior to avoid detection.
+This scraper can extract listings from Motorcyles/Scooters categories on OLX with human-like behavior to avoid detection.

 ## Features

-- Generic scraping capability for any OLX category
+- Generic scraping capability
 - Human-like behavior (random scrolling, delays, mouse movements)
 - Robust error handling and retry mechanism
 - Detailed logging